© Joan Zeller Bonin

 The U.S. Fish and Wildlife Service’s National Wildlife Refuge System is the nation’s only set of federal lands dedicated to the conservation and management of America’s native wildlife.
 It is the largest and most diverse network of conservation lands in the world.
 Chronic underfunding threatens the Refuge System and forces it to defer a range of critical services.
 TWS members can learn more about the Refuge System and reach out directly to their members of Congress to communicate the importance of funding its operations and maintenance accounts.

-The Migratory Bird Treaty Act guides the protection and management of more than 1,000 migratory bird species across the United States.
-Born out of the 1916 treaty, it is one of the United States’ oldest and most significant wildlife-focused laws.
-A proposal to reinstate the longstanding interpretation of “take” under the U.S. Migratory Bird Treaty Act to include incidental take of listed species was recently announced by the U.S. Fish and Wildlife Service.
-You can support the work of wildlife professionals conserving migratory bird populations by providing your thoughts and expertise in response to this important rulemaking.
+For decades, the Migratory Bird Treaty Act has guided the protection and management of more than 1,000 migratory bird species across the United States.
+Born out of the 1916 Migratory Bird Treaty, it is one of the United States’ oldest and most significant federal wildlife laws.
+The recently introduced Migratory Bird Protection Act will strengthen this foundational law by codifying protections for migratory bird species at-risk from private industry activities.

 For more information about TWS’ Action Center and how to engage in policy issues, contact: